Arkansas ARChoices RUGs resource allocation

 However, the judge's decision that the DHS stop using the new algorithm, listen to external stakeholders and undergo a legislative review process was appealed on the basis that emergency rule-making was required to ensure the programme's continuity.

-The manoeuvre was described by the judge as 'a manufactured emergency'.
+The manoeuvre was described by the US circuit judge as 'a manufactured emergency'.

 Operator: Arkansas Department of Human Services; Center for Information Management